Demand generation is complex. 7,000-piece jigsaw puzzle complex.

 Any marketing intended to create interest in a product or service is part of demand gen. This includes your:

-- Social media engagement to generate buzz
+- Social media engagement to generate buzz.

-- Content created to build or reignite interest, such as blog posts, podcasts, webinars, and event marketing
+- Content created to build or reignite interest, such as blog posts, podcasts, webinars, and event marketing.

-- It’s also your email marketing and customer delight tactics, intended to bring existing customers’ attention back to your brand
+- It’s also your email marketing and customer delight tactics, intended to bring existing customers’ attention back to your brand.

 Demand generation includes touch points along the full customer decision journey, from awareness to purchase and back around again in the (ideally) never-ending loyalty loop.
 It is not lead generation but rather hook to sinker and back again by identifying the best prospects, bringing in those quality leads and yielding breakthrough conversion rates.
 This is why a strategic mindset is key.
 Marketers need to be able to see seven steps ahead and around the curve as the customer journey cycles back.

-Here’s How It Works
+How Demand Generation Works

 This is the recipe for successful demand generation: